awhitenose/vscode-git-tools/README.md

 ## Contribution

-This extension is 30 minutes micro project and my first one for vscode which I created when got a bit tired from typing "git add" once again :) Contributions are welcome!
+This extension is my first one for vscode which I created when got a bit tired from typing "git add" once again :) Contributions are welcome!

 ---